cloud-gov/cg-site/_docs/ops/setting-up-a-local-development-environment.md

 linktitle: Local Development
 ---

-This guide is useful for setting up a local development environment for cloud.gov platform operations and includes a number of command-line tools used in the development and maintenance of the cloud.gov system.
+This guide is useful for setting up a local development environment for Cloud.gov platform operations and includes a number of command-line tools used in the development and maintenance of the Cloud.gov system.

 This guide assumes you are using a standard GSA-provided Mac OS development asset for specifying commands and packages.